robbiesri/HugoBlog/content/post/kickoff.md

 A brief list of my favorite food styles to cook:

-* American South - True Southern ingredients can be hard to get in the Bay Area, but I've gotten decent at figuring out good substitutes.
+* American South - True Southern ingredients can be hard to get in the Bay Area but I've gotten decent at figuring out good substitutes.
 Gumbo, etoufee, jambalaya, po' boys, and of course, red beans and rice; they're all so fun to cook and eat.